PREFAN/Customer-Loyalty_Score_Prediction_using_Linear_Regression_and_Gradient_Descent_Algorithms/README.md

 Using the dataset Customer Purchasing Behaviors.csv, this project investigates how customer attributes such as:

-Age
+Age,
-Annual Income
+Annual Income,
-Purchase Amount
+Purchase Amount, and
 Purchase Frequency

 influence the target variable: